alexarne/Chart.js/report.md

 Optional (point 2): relation to design pattern(s).

 ## Overall experience

-What are your main take-aways from this project?
-What did you learn?
+*What are your main take-aways from this project?
+What did you learn?*

+To dive into the code and identify its components in order to provide a solution.
+Also, to engineer requirements in order to satisfy the given issue, sometimes not exactly as it was intended since some aspects are up for interpretation.

-How did you grow as a team, using the Essence standard to evaluate yourself?
+*How did you grow as a team, using the Essence standard to evaluate yourself?*

-Optional (point 6): How would you put your work in context with best software engineering practice?
+*Optional (point 6): How would you put your work in context with best software engineering practice?*

-Optional (point 7): Is there something special you want to mention here?
+*Optional (point 7): Is there something special you want to mention here?*

+# P+ Point 8

+*In the context of Jonas Öberg's lecture last week, where do you put the project that you have chosen in an ecosystem of open-source and closed-source software?
+Is your project (as it is now) something that has replaced or can replace similar proprietary software?
+Why (not)?*